-even though they were far apart, ere was a ctoseness, idayness, an ever
+even though they were far apart, nere was g closeness, an everydayness, retused to subs

 In the Workshop we would have been painting rocks to leave somewhere to encourage a stranger or to take home to encourage ourselves.

 We would have taken a card home suggesting ways to invite and welcome our friends, neighbours, community and even strangers.